Celebrating communities helping their kea

 - Department of Conservation – Fiordland – Three large Kea Conservation Trust signs were set up at Homer Tunnel, The Chasm and Gertrude Saddle carpark to help spread the word about how to protect the areas vulnerable kea.
 As with other areas where there is high tourist traffic, kea are impacted by the negative impacts of human behaviour.
 Education is key to reversing this trend.
 An Iron Ranger specifically for kea donations was also set up at Homer Tunnel to help fund local kea projects.
 Thanks DOC!

-- Coffee Cat – its fantastic to see small local businesses getting on board and encouraging their customers to support kea!
-The Fiordland Coffee Cat, operating along the Milford Rd at the Chasm and Homer Tunnel, has already sent in over $1600 during their first summer!
+- Coffee Cat – its fantastic to see small local businesses getting on board and encouraging their customers to support kea.
+The Fiordland Coffee Cat, operating along the Milford Rd at the Chasm and Homer Tunnel, raised $2,300 from customers loose change!

 Upper West Coast

-- Wilderness Gallery (Hokitika) – almost $100 has been raised through the shops kea donation box and funds will also be raised through sales of their beautiful kea art blocks!
+- Wilderness Gallery (Hokitika) – $754.50 has been raised through the shops kea donation box and the sale of theirbeautiful kea art blocks!
 Check them out.

 - Te Araroa Trail to Save Kea project – The Buller Tramping Club walked over 1,400 km of the Te Araroa Trail in March – May 2017 to raise funds for kea.
-Over $1,600 raised to date.
+Close to $2,500 was raised by these epic ladies!
+Visit their blog to see how their adventure unfolded!

 Golden Bay – Motueka and Nelson Lakes – Murchison